Critical Questions You Must Answer for A Successful Website Design

 - Do you believe your website tells “your story” well?

 Wayne Gretsky always said, “I don’t skate to where the puck is.
 I skate to where the puck is going to be.”
 The same should be said for your website redesign goals.
-Start with the end in mind—don’t develop the website you need today.
-Develop the site you’ll need for the future.
+Start with the end in mind—don’t build the website you need today.
+Build the site you’ll need for the future.

 - How will you define success for your website?
 An increase in traffic, an increase in online sales, a search position or ranking, or an increase in new leads?